slemarchand/liferay-script-deployer/README.md

 ## Installation

-Get the `script-deployer.jar` file from the [release page](https://github.com/slemarchand/lfr-script-deployer/releases) and just drop it into your `$LIFERAY_HOME/deploy` directory.
+Get the `com.slemarchand.script.deployer.jar` file from the [release page](https://github.com/slemarchand/lfr-script-deployer/releases) and just drop it into your `$LIFERAY_HOME/deploy` directory.

 ## Usage